intel-analytics/ipex-llm/docs/docs/ProgrammingGuide/visualization.md

 If you're using Jupyter notebook, you can also draw the training curves using popular plotting tools (e.g. matplotlib) and show the plots inline.

 First, retrieve the summaries as instructed in [Retrieve Summary](#retrieving-summary-info-as-readable-format).
-The retrived summary is a list of tuples.
+The retrieved summary is a list of tuples.
 Each tuple is a recorded event in format (iteration count, recorded value, timestamp).
 You can convert it to numpy array or dataframe to plot it.
 See example below:

 _**Example: Plot the train/validation loss in Jupyter**_